Peptides are like antioxidants. The more, the merrier.

-The Ordinary Buffet wins here.
+The Ordinary “Buffet” wins here.
 It has TWO forms of hyaluronic acid.
-Peter Thomas Roth Un-Wrinkle Turbo Line Smoothing Toning Lotion has to make do with just the one.
+Peter Thomas Roth Un-Wrinkle Turbo Serum has to make do with just the one.

-Peter Thomas Roth Un-Wrinkle Turbo Line Smoothing Toning Lotion has three times the amounts of peptides, a drop of hyaluronic acid (but it packs a punch!) and a sprinkle of antioxidants, including vitamins A, C and E.
+Peter Thomas Roth Un-Wrinkle Turbo Serum has three times the amounts of peptides and a sprinkle of antioxidants, including vitamins A, C and E.